chrispentha/Agency/README.md

 	 ```

 4. **Apply Migration**
-   a.
-Open a terminal in the project directory and run:
+   - Open a terminal in the project directory and run:
-	  - dotnet ef migrations add InitialMigration
+	  1. dotnet ef migrations add InitialMigration
-	  - dotnet ef database update
+	  2. dotnet ef database update

 5. **Running the Application**
-   a.
-Build and Run:
+   - Build and Run:
-		- Open the solution in Visual Studio.
+		1. Open the solution in Visual Studio.
-		- Set AgencyAPI as the startup project.
+		2. Set AgencyAPI as the startup project.
-		- Press F5 to build and run the application.
+		3. Press F5 to build and run the application.
-   b.
-Running the Unit Tests:
+   - Running the Unit Tests:
-		- Open the Test Explorer in Visual Studio (Test -> Test Explorer).
+		1. Open the Test Explorer in Visual Studio (Test -> Test Explorer).
-		- Click Run All to run all the unit tests.
+		2. Click Run All to run all the unit tests.
-   c.
-API Documentation:
+   - API Documentation:
-		- Swagger is integrated for API documentation.
+		1. Swagger is integrated for API documentation.
-		- Once the application is running, navigate to https://localhost:5001/swagger
+		2. Once the application is running, navigate to https://localhost:5001/swagger
 		   to view and interact with the API documentation.

 ## Additional Notes